Last Updated on March 18, 2021

 Think of it like you’re sitting at your desk and eating a granola bar and all of a sudden you’re aware that you’re sitting at your desk and eating a granola bar.
 You’re not worried about what you’re going to eat for dinner or thinking about how you embarrassed yourself earlier this morning.
 You’re just in that moment, as it happens.

-What that looks like in daily life: Most of us spend our days half-aware of what we’re doing and what we’re thinking.
+What that looks like in daily life: Most of us spend our days half-aware of what we’re doing and thinking.
 We live on autopilot and go through our routines without noticing what we’re doing unless our routine is thrown off.

 What Mindfulness Is Not